nbajam/BH-PCAIML-MOD5-PAA1/README.md

 - [License](#license)

 ## Background
-This is a practical application assignment that focuses on using data analysis skills, in an effort to seek answers to the question based on survey results: “Will a driving customer accept the coupon if offered for visiting a restaurant/bar/coffee shop on their way to a destination?”
+This is a practical application assignment that focuses on using data analysis skills.
 This project aims to analyze the data collected via a survey on Amazon Mechanical Turk.

 ### There are two parts in this project: